Boundary estimates and Green function's expansion for elliptic systems with random coefficients

 \end{enumerate} where $\Gamma_{N_{0}}(Q):=\{x\in\Omega:|x-x_0|\leq N_{0} \text{dist}(x,\partial\Omega)\}$ is the cone with vertex $Q$ and aperture $N_{0}$, and $N_{0}>1$ may be sufficiently large. \end{enumerate}

-Finally, we mention that: (1) when we say the multiplicative constant depends on $\partial\Omega$, it means that the constant relies on the character of the domain (determined by a certain norm of functions that locally characterize $\partial\Omega$, and we use this norm to gauge the smoothness of $\partial\Omega$); (2) the index on random integrability is nonnegative by default unless otherwise noted; (3) the estimate of the pair $(X,Y)$ is equivalent to the individual estimate of $X$ and $Y$.
+Finally, we mention that: (1) When we say the multiplicative constant depends on $\partial\Omega$, it means that the constant relies on the character of the domain (determined by a certain norm of functions that locally characterize $\partial\Omega$.
+See e.g. $\eqref{boundary-1}$); (2) If we say the multiplicative constant depends on $\Omega$, it means that the constant depends not only on $\partial\Omega$ but also on the diameter $R_0$.
+In particular, if $\partial\Omega$ is uniformly regular (see the beginning of Section $\ref{sec:2}$), it will rely on some scaling-invariant quantities such as $R_0^{\tau}M_0$ and $R_0^{k-1+\tau}M_0$ (see Lemmas $\ref{lemma:8.1}$,$\ref{lemma:8.2}$ for the details); (3) The estimate of the pair $(X,Y)$ is equivalent to the individual estimate of $X$ and $Y$.